jbsooter/Open-Optimization-Studio/docs/Linear Programming.md

 This module allows the user to:

 - Define a linear or integer program in standard form and solve it.
-- Perform basic sensitivity analysis on linear programs with exclusively continuous variables.
+- Perform sensitivity analysis on linear programs with exclusively continuous variables.
 - Visualize the solution to a two-variable linear program.
-- Import/Export models and solutions as Excel files.

 ### Formulating a Model

+Two methods are supplied for formulating a model.
+The first, [Tableau](Tableau) is implemented with streamlit's editable dataframe functionality, and is built around the traditional simplex tableau in mind.
+The second, [LP][LP], follows a modeling language created by MIT that closely follows mathematical notation for linear functions.

+#### Tableau
 Consider the following linear program:

 max: $3x + 2y$